reaction; histamine; antibody; allergen; allergy; itch; hives; skin; rash; hive; food; peanut; antihistamine; wheeze ;

 - Try a sip of water to rinse out your mouth.
 Don't try anything fizzy or eat anything just yet, until your tummy has settled down.

-- Enjoy a bit of extra attention from mum or dad!
+- Enjoy a bit of extra attention from mum or dad or whoever looks after you!

 - If you have a rash, cool it down (see our topic "Skin problems - rashes").